tfpf/sliding_puzzle/README.md

 # sliding_puzzle
 A sliding puzzle implementation using Python Tkinter.
-To play, first install the following python packages.
+To play, first install the following Python packages.
 * Tkinter
 * OpenCV
 * NumPy (required by OpenCV)